White House Fact Sheet

 - Direct Energy has provided over 1,700 Programmable Thermostats to eligible low-income households in Texas, under a program created by the Public Utility Commission of Texas, in order to help those households better manage their energy usage.
 Going forward, Direct Energy will continue this effort by partnering with Nest Labs and others to reach as many additional households as possible.

-- Dominion Virginia Power – in collaboration with more than 30 state agencies, non-profit organizations and other community stakeholders – will invest $57 million ($42 million of which is funded by shareholders) for an expanded EnergyShare program starting September 1 to provide financial assistance, weatherization services, and educational outreach to people living with disabilities, homeless veterans, seniors, and low-income customers.
+- Dominion Virginia Power – in collaboration with more than 30 state agencies, non-profit organizations and other community stakeholders – will invest $57 million ($42 million of which is funded by shareholders) for an expanded EnergyShare program starting September 1 to provide financial assistance, weatherization services, and educational outreach to people living with disabilities, homeless veterans, seniors, and low-income clients.

 - In partnership with the Virginia Department of Veterans Services, Dominion will provide approximately 1,000 vouchers annually for $500 each to veterans being housed through rapid re-housing or permanent supporting housing programs;